 Contributions and experiences of women as economic actors and some common difficulties facing women in fulfilling their economic obligations in various parts of the world.
 Conditions and causes of global poverty.
 Effect of current economic structures on the environment as well as economic approaches to environmental issues.
-Prerequisites: CORE 153 or ECON 112.
 Cross-listed as INST/WMST 493.